arnigeir/lsd/readme.md

 You can easily chain more joins to join authors to other objects if needed, like a star join in SQL or chain any of the other Query functions like Map,Reduce or Filter to make more complicated constructs.

+The Local Storage and LSD
+===
+If you open the api.html file in Chrome or Firefox then open the developers tools and take a view at the Local Storage object (in Resources in Chrome).
+Your LSD objects should display there with the keys jstore.<database name>.<catalog name>

+<b>jstore.Library.Authors</b></br>
+{"database":"Library","catalog":"Authors","cnt":93,"items":[{"firstname":"Arthur C","lastname":"Clark","oid":91},{"firstname":"Michael","lastname":"Crichton","oid":92}]}

+<b>jstore.Library.Books</b></br>
+{"database":"Library","catalog":"Books","cnt":333,"items":[{"title":"Conan","authorid":2,"year":1972,"oid":331},{"title":"The Barbarian","authorid":2,"year":1973,"oid":332}]}

+<b>jstore.Library.Sales</b></br>
+{"database":"Library","catalog":"Sales","cnt":67,"items":[{"bookid":331,"totalsales":3244,"oid":65},{"bookid":332,"totalsales":1000,"oid":66}]}

+NOTE: If you are using a later version of the LSD library the "jstore" might have been changed to "lsd".

+All your objects in a catalog are stored as JSON strings so you can easily read them directly into your javascript code, just as other local storage objects.